Cystic Fibrosis Diagnosis

 All newborns in the United States are tested for cystic fibrosis.
 Newborn screening identifies more than half of cystic fibrosis cases.
 However, many people born before 2010 have not been screened.

-Newborn screening for cystic fibrosis is performed during a baby’s first 2 to 3 days of life.
+Newborn screening for cystic fibrosis is performed during a baby’s first two to three days of life.
 A few drops of blood from a heel prick are placed on a special card and tested by a lab.
+The test will cause your baby brief discomfort.

-Every state and the District of Columbia begin screening with a blood test to check for levels of immunoreactive trypsinogen (IRT), a chemical made by the pancreas.
+The blood test checks for levels of immunoreactive trypsinogen (IRT), a chemical made by the pancreas.
 In people who have cystic fibrosis, IRT tends to be high.
 However, most babies with high levels of IRT do not have cystic fibrosis.
-IRT can also be high for other reasons, such as if the baby was born preterm (premature), had a stressful birth, or is a carrier of cystic fibrosis.
+IRT can also be high if the baby was born preterm (premature), had a stressful birth, or is a carrier of cystic fibrosis.

-Some states test only IRT for cystic fibrosis newborn screening.
-In other states, if IRT is high, then the hospital will test the baby’s DNA for some of the CFTR mutations that cause cystic fibrosis.
-After a positive screening test, diagnosis is confirmed with more tests.
+If IRT is high, then the hospital will likely test the baby’s DNA for some of the CFTR mutations that cause cystic fibrosis.
+The set of mutations in these tests varies by state.
+After a positive screening test, a diagnosis is confirmed with more tests.

 Carrier screening to detect CFTR mutations

-The standard test to check for cystic fibrosis carriers looks for 23 or more of the most common disease-causing gene mutations.
-If your test did not identify a CFTR mutation, there is still a small chance that you could carry a type of mutation that did not show up on the test.
+In previous years, the standard test to check for cystic fibrosis carriers looked for 23 or more of the most common disease-causing gene mutations.
+This test is more likely to miss carriers who have Asian or African ancestry.
+Now, many tests look for more CFTR mutations, but there is still a small chance that you could carry a type of mutation that did not show up on the test.

 After a positive or unclear screening test result, the diagnosis should be confirmed with further testing.
 A genetic counselor can help you understand the meaning of your carrier screening result.